bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 4: 01:35:43

 Cool.
-Are you familiar with the Chowmian blind signatures?
+Are you familiar with the Chaum blind signatures?

 Speaker 1: 01:35:49

 Chowmian blind signatures?
-Yes.
 I'm familiar with the name Chowmian, but no, I haven't heard of Chowmian blind signatures.
-Blind signatures probably did a piece set about that, but I could not off the top of my head say what exactly it is.
+Blind Signatures probably did a piece set about that, but I could not off the top of my head say what exactly it is.
 It's for voting, right?
 I think.